Pharisees: Free will and predestination

 According to Josephus, whereas the Sadducees believed that people have total free will and the Essenes believed that all of a person's life is predestined, the Pharisees believed that people have free will, but that God also has foreknowledge of human destiny.
 This also accords with the statement in Pirkei Avot 3:19, "Rabbi Akiva said: All is foreseen, but freedom of choice is given."

 Afterlife

 Unlike the Sadducees, who are generally held to have rejected any existence after death, the sources vary on the beliefs of the Pharisees on the afterlife.
 According to the New Testament, the Pharisees believed in the resurrection of the dead.
-According to Josephus, the Pharisees held that only the soul was immortal, and the souls of good people would be resurrected or reincarnated and "pass into other bodies", while "the souls of the wicked will suffer eternal punishment."
+According to Josephus, the Pharisees held that only the soul was immortal, and the souls of good people would be resurrected or reincarnated and "pass into other bodies", while "the souls of the wicked will suffer eternal punishment" in a realm below the earth.
 Paul the Apostle declared himself to be a Pharisee, even after his belief in Jesus.

+On the basis of the information in Josephus and that in the New Testament, theologian and scholar of religion David Bentley Hart interprets Pharisees as believing that the souls of righteous men would be "resurrected" by being sent into ethereal bodies, like those of the angels, the spirits or the stars in the heavens.
+Hart claims that the Apostle Paul and the first century Christians also had that same understanding of the resurrection.